deathccino/icecream-causal/ANALYSIS_PLAN.md

+# TO-DO

+* make notebooks with all the logic
+* modularize the code in a pipeline
+* unit-tests with pytest
+* mlflow
+* typing
+* shap

 # Production-Ready Causal HTE Analysis Plan

 This document outlines a structured approach for conducting a Heterogeneous Treatment Effect (HTE) analysis using DoWhy and EconML, transitioning from initial exploration to a reproducible, production-ready pipeline.